hamza-yalcin/hamza-yalcin/README.md

 💻 I'm a third year Computer Science student at Toronto Metropolitan University (Formerly Ryerson) pursuring a minor in Information Technology Management (Cybersecurity, Data) focus!

-🏢 Prev intern at First National Financial LP, and Digital Childcare
+🏢 Prev intern at First National Financial LP, and Digital Childcare.

-💡 Constantly learning by building and working on new projects
+💡 Constantly learning by building and working on new projects!

 ## 🛠️ Languages & Tools